Migrate data with Object Storage

 hadoop-chadoop-use-ex6_0-0

-The guide describes how to migrate external source data to the Object Storage of the NAVER Cloud Platform as well as how to migrate it from the Object Storage to the Cloud Hadoop HDFS as illustrated above.
+The guide describes how to migrate external source data to Object Storage of the NAVER Cloud Platform as well as how to migrate it from Object Storage to Cloud Hadoop HDFS as illustrated above.

-Create a bucket to store data in the Object Storage.
+Create a bucket to store data in Object Storage.

 Note

-For more information on creation of buckets, see the Object Storage Usage Guide.
+For more information on creating buckets, see Object Storage user guide.

 Note

-For more information on AWS CLI, see the awscli document.
+For more information on AWS CLI, see awscli.

 1. Prepare sample data

-Download sample data for testing data migration from the outside to the Object Storage.
+Download sample data for testing data migration from outside to Object Storage.

 • In this guide, data migration is performed using AllstarFull.csv file of the sample data.